-Connect the serial interface by using either the User Port or the Service Port.
+Connect the serial interface by using either the user port or the service port.

-For permanent interfacing to host system, use the User Port.
-You can change the serial settings and operate in RUN, STOP, SEND, POLL, and Modbus modes.
+For permanent interfacing to host system, use the user port.
+You can change the serial settings and operate in RUN, STOP, SEND, POLL, and MODBUS modes.

-For temporary connections, use the Service Port.
-The Service Port is always available with fixed serial settings.
+For temporary connections use the service port.
+Service port is always available with fixed serial settings.

-Figure 51 Service Port Connector and User Port Terminal on Motherboard
+Figure 49 Service Port Connector and User Port Terminal on Motherboard

-1 = Service port connector

-2 = User port terminals
+- 1 = Service port connector - 2 = User port terminals